 Use Cases for This Method

-If you want to block a desktop or laptop computer from being able to visit any website in Chrome or other browsers while still allowing internet access for other tools (apps, systems updates, etc) you can set the internet to “Off” in BrowseControl.
+If you want to block a desktop or laptop computer from being able to visit any website in Chrome or other browsers while still allowing network access for other tools (apps, systems updates, etc) you can set the internet to “Off” in BrowseControl.

 By selectively limiting visits to certain websites for some but not others you can ensure that web use policies are not causing a productivity bottleneck.